-New Housing Choice Voucher s that were Project-Based During the Fiscal Year Emerson North Family Housing Anticipated Number of New Vouchers to be Project Based Actual Number of New Vouchers that were Project- Based Description of Project Beacon's (Families Moving Forward) Board voted on June 10, 2015, at its annual meeting to remove Emerson North as an active , , , project from their project pipeline; and therefore, release the 10 Section 8 PBA that had been awarded to this project.
-South Quarter - Phase IV (The Rose) 15 15 The project encompasses an entire city block, or approximately 2.3 acres.
+New Housing Choice Voucher s that were Project-Based During the Fiscal Year Property Name Anticipated Number of New Vouchers to be Project Based Actual Number of New Vouchers that were Project- Based Description of Project South Quarter - Phase IV (The Rose) 2 2 The project encompasses an entire city block, or approximately 2.3 acres.
 It will add 90 new mixed-income, high performance homes; transition Aeon's existing 30-unit Pine Cliff Apartments (7 PBV units) into an operationally efficient and energy-wise property; and add approximately 12,000 square feet for Aeon's new office headquarters.
 South Quarter IV is a truly economically integrated development, providing market rate and affordable apartment homes for a variety of household sizes, economic levels and lifestyles.
 South Quarter-Phase IV has formally been named "The Rose".
 Opened in October 2015, The Rose will provide 43 market rate units; 47 units will be leased to very low and low-income families, 12 of these units are designated for formerly homeless families; of these, 15 will be assigned Project Based Vouchers.
 The market rate units have a strong appeal for reasons related to proximity to downtown, easily available transit options, on-site parking, and project amenities that will include a fitness room and outdoor common areas in an urban community.
-The affordable component will cater to individual families earning between 30%, 50%, and 60% of the area median income (AMI) The Lonoke 4 4 Lonoke development is an historic rehabilitation of a 19-unit apartment building at 1926 3rd Avenue South in the Stevens Square Historic District of the City of Minneapolis.
-Opened in November 2015, the Lonoke provides ten units for homeless and long-term homeless individuals with serious and persistent mental illness and dependency.
-Six of the ten homeless units will be housing for homeless.
-Specialized Choice GRH clients of Simpson Housing.
-The remaining nine units will provide high quality affordable general occupancy.

-Anticipated Total Number of Project Based Vouchers Committed at the End of the Fiscal Year Anticipated Total Number of Project-Based Vouchers Leased Up or Issued to a Potential Tenant at the End of the Fiscal Year Anticipated Total Number of New Vouchers to be Project-Based Actual Total Number of New Vouchers that were Project- Based 722 693 29 19 Actual Total Number of Project-Based Vouchers Committed at the End of the Fiscal Year Actual Total Number of Project-Based Vouchers Leased Up or Issued to a Potential Tenant at the End of the Fiscal Year 741 741
+The affordable component will cater to individual families earning between 30%, 50%, and 60% of the area median income (AMI).
+The fifteen project based units were fully occupied in January 2016; Twelve in October of 2015; one in November 2015 and two in January of 2016.
+Shelter to Housing 50 12 Awarded MPHA has committed to project basing up to fifty (50) vouchers with housing providers in the City of Minneapolis.
+The access to this housing is restricted to families with children in shelter, identified through Hennepin County's HMIS Case Management System and referred to the affordable housing provided.
+MPHA is engaged in a Request for Proposals (RFP) for these specialized vouchers and inviting affordable housing providers and developers to respond to this initiative.
+This activity could have an immediate and long-term impact on homeless families and free up a backlog in the City's emergency family she vouchers may be set-aside for a p housing support for homeless you children.
+In late 2016, MPHA recrequesting twelve (12) vouchers. in 2017. roject that would ith who themselv eived a response provide es have to its RFP Anticipated Total Number of New Vouchers to be Project- Based Actual Total Number of New Vouchers that were Project- Based Anticipated Total Number of Project Based Vouchers Committed at the End of the Fiscal Year Anticipated Total Number of Project-Based Vouchers Leased Up or Issued to a Potential Tenant at the End of the Fiscal Year Actual Total Number of Project-Based Vouchers Leased Up or Issued to a Potential Tenant at the End of the Fiscal Year.
+Actual Total Number of Project-Based Vouchers Leased Up or Issued to a Potential Tenant at the End of the Fiscal Year.
+50 14 722 722 760 722

-Other Changes to the Housing Stock that Occurred During the Fiscal Year
+Other Changes to the Housing Stock that Occurred During the Fiscal Year N/A